Narwee suburb profile

 Narwee rental market trends

-The rental market in Narwee has experienced moderate growth, with house rents increasing 6.7% over the past year to $800 per week, while unit rents have risen 10% to $550 per week.
-This suburb offers a balanced mix of affordability and accessibility, making it an attractive option for both renters and investors seeking steady returns in a well-connected area.
+The rental market in Narwee has experienced moderate growth, with house rents increasing by 1.9% over the past year to $800 per week, while unit rents have seen a more significant rise of 7.7% to $560 per week.
+This suburb offers a balanced rental market, appealing to both investors and tenants seeking affordability and convenience in a well-connected area.

 Suburbs near Narwee